 - Take good care of your pasture, and it will take good care of your horse.

-To order both free and priced Alberta Agriculture, Food and Rural Development publications, call the toll-free line at 1-800-292-5697.
+To order both free and priced Alberta Agriculture and Forestry publications, order on-line or call 780-427-0391.

 - Environmental Guidelines For Horse Owners In British Columbia.
 1995.
 British Columbia Ministry of Agriculture, Fisheries and Food.